NoFap: Research concerning NoFap forums and followers

 A 2020 paper stated that NoFap appears to have been specifically targeted by far-right groups, writing, "the struggle for the 'remasculinization' of white men by overcoming porn (addiction) had to be an antisemitic one: a fight against 'Jewish pornography' and 'Jewish filth,' in which other current anti-porn actors such as NoFap should join".
-Cultural studies scholar Simon Strick stated regarding NoFap that a "racist culture war...was already implied in the call to join the ‘movement’ by becoming abstinent".
+Cultural studies scholar Simon Strick stated regarding NoFap that a "racist culture war...was already implied in the call to join the 'movement' by becoming abstinent".
 The chapter continues, "NoFap present themselves as a search for non-toxic and progressive gender roles, even as they partake in gendered and racialized narratives that are no less violent".
+A paper in 2021 which analysed a large corpus of Tweets about NoFap found subject positions linked to myths including anti-feminist and anti-Semitic themes.

 NoFap supporters are "known for vitriolically attacking female scholars not sharing their view".
 Sociologist Kelsy Burke stated that "Rhodes and a small staff manage NoFap.com and its brand full time".
 She states, "There is no scientific evidence that supports the idea of these superpowers.
 Yet hundreds of thousands of NoFap users insist they experience them."
 She critiques similar gender problems in groups including NoFap, stating, "The scientific and spiritual gets muddled together as participants reinforce damaging gender stereotypes—those of hypersexual, biologically ravenous men who are simply "wired differently" than women.
 Women whose sexuality exists only in relation to male desire...porn addiction recovery reproduces the worst lessons of porn itself."
 NoFap forums are described by a 2020 paper as a place where "men's sexual entitlement to women was left unquestioned".

 Claims of the semen retention community as well as those of the NoFap community are among the least accurate in respect to men's health.

 The medical orthodoxy attributes the sufferance of NoFap users to various mental disorders, rather than caused by PMO (porn, masturbation, orgasm).
 Prause and Binnie note that the NoFap forums are overloaded with conspiracy theories seeking to explain this away.

+"NB: To be absolutely clear there is no scientific evidence to support #Nofap or their views are anyway beneficial to health."